sarahfuchi/Data-Science/Prediction (Regression)/README.md

 Random Forest Regression is a supervised learning algorithm that uses ensemble learning method for regression.
 Ensemble learning method is a technique that combines predictions from multiple machine learning algorithms to make a more accurate prediction than a single model.
 More on that can be found at [Random Forest Regressor](https://levelup.gitconnected.com/random-forest-regression-209c0f354c84).

 Here are the results of the Random Forest Regressor model:

 ![neural_net1.jpg](/images/house/house16.jpg)

 ## 4.9 Support Vector Machine
 ![neural_net1.jpg](/images/house/house17.jpg)

+Support Vector Machine be used for classification and regression methods.
+In this particular project, I used it for rgression.
+The Support Vector Regression (SVR) uses the same principles as the SVM for classification, with only a few minor differences.
+Because output is a real number, it becomes very difficult to predict the information at hand, which has infinite possibilities.
+In the case of regression, a margin of tolerance (epsilon) is set in approximation to the SVM.
+The main idea is to minimize error, individualizing the hyperplane which maximizes the margin.
+More on that can be found at [Support Vector Machine ](https://www.saedsayad.com/support_vector_machine_reg.htm).

 <a id="ch7"></a>
 # Step 5: Model Comparison

+Let's see all of the models in one place for comparison:

 ![neural_net1.jpg](/images/house/house18.jpg)

 <a id="ch8"></a>
 # Step 6: Summary

+In this project I went over different regression models and their evaluation metrics.
+It was a great way to go deeper into regression and experimenting with differnt models.
+As a next step, I plan to focus on introducing hyperparameter optimization and diving deeper into the model parameters.

 <a id="ch90"></a>
 # References